 Residential development is currently constrained by the structure of the Route 28 Tax District legislation.
 While the current Tax District enabling legislation would not preclude residential development, it excludes residentially zoned or developed land from Tax District payments.
 Rezoning commercial or industrial property to a residential zoning category would have the affect of removing this rezoned property from the Tax District.
-The tax burden on other landowners of the Tax District, the County and the public would increase, thereby posing a threat to the ability of the district to generate revenues sufficient to repay the roadway improvement bonds.
+The tax burden on other landowners of the Tax District to generate revenues sufficient to repay the roadway improvement bonds.
 Given this situation, an option for residential use is only planned in this area with the stipulation that no rezoning to a residential category shall occur until a mechanism is established by the County or the Tax District legislation is amended to allow for contributions from residential development to permit residential development without increasing the financial burden on other tax district landowners or the County without their consent.
 Residential development should be encouraged in commercially zoned mixed-use developments where there would be no tax loss from inclusion of the residential component.